 So far, Tierney has managed to dodge any political consequences from his family’s criminal activities by claiming he had no knowledge of what they were up to.
 But that defense came into question when, after his sentencing hearing, Eremian called the congressman “a liar” and said he “knew everything.”
 That comment might not end Tierney’s career, but it can’t help it.

-.
+#ad#“Tierney’s reaction to the scandal has been slow and clumsy at best,” Tim Buckley, communications director for the state GOP, told National Review Online.
 “He’s basically betting that voters will either believe that he knew nothing, or believe that he is withholding information.
 Banking on voters’ ignorance is never a good thing.”

 That could be part of why Roll Call recently changed its rating of the race from “leans Democratic” to “toss-up.”
 But even without Tierney’s family problems, the race would probably still have been competitive.